GentleCP/cptools/README.md

   SJ.send_text(text='This is a test.', desp='This is description.')
   ```
 - DingDing: notify everyone in your dingTalk group by [dingTalk_bot](https://developers.dingtalk.com/document/app/before-you-start)
+> after `v.1.4.4`, cptools will not install `DingtalkChatbot` automatically, you have to install it by running `pip install DingtalkChatbot` manually
 ```python
 from cptools.notify import DingDing
 # from cptools import DingDing  both will work